 I have a friend who has children that she adopted.
 My friend is very cultured and the names of her children are cartoonishly common.
 I often wonder how she feels about that.

 And to return, as ever, to the subject of my ex: I wonder as well, whether the fact that I never liked his first name either may have had a conscious or unconscious part to play in the downfall of our marriage.
 Of course you can’t change the name of your spouse, but I knew what Will Self meant when he wrote a whole article about how nobody named Tim would ever amount to anything.
-Tim Berners-Lee, inventor of the internet and general good egg, Tim Peake the astronaut, Tim Parks Tim Farron (current leader of the Lib Dems), Tim Minchin (the show Matilda and all round good egg atheist) and so on notwithstanding.
+Tim Berners-Lee, inventor of the internet and general good egg, Tim Peake the astronaut, Tim Parks Tim Farron (current leader of the Lib Dems), Tim Minchin (the show Matilda and staunch atheist) and so on notwithstanding.
 Some names are like that, aren’t they?
 It’s the name you give to an idiot, if you are writing fiction.
 Tim Nice-But-Dim, case in point.